 Who’s in the Star Trek Discovery 3 cast?

-Series regulars Sonequa Martin-Green (Michael Burnham), Doug Jones (Saru), Anthony Rapp (Paul Stamets), Mary Wiseman (Sylvia Tilly) and Wilson Cruz (Hugh Culber) are all returning for the new series.
+Series regulars Sonequa Martin-Green (Michael Burnham), Doug Jones (Saru), Anthony Rapp (Paul Stamets), Mary Wiseman (Sylvia Tilly) and Wilson Cruz (Hugh Culber) are all returning to the Star Trek Discovery cast.

 Additionally, Michelle Yeoh’s Captain/Emperor Georgiou is expected to appear as a guest star in multiple episodes, but her character finds it harder to cope with the trying times ahead.